JuanMaRuiz/isbn-util/README.md

 # ISBN Util

+> **Breaking change** from version 2.0.0.
+From this version this module should be used as esm module.
+If you prefer use as CommonJS Module, install previous **v1.1.2**

 This module **check if an ISBN is valid** or not **and** also provide a method to **generate** a **valid random ISBN-10** or **ISBN-13**

 ## Install